|Pilot 1st Lt. William L. Rau, Jr., O-434535 (KIA, BR) Cuyahoga County, OH

 Crashed March 12, 1945

 Built by Ford at Willow Run, Michigan.
+At the factory completed with an aluminum finish.
 Constructors Number 4695.
 Delivered to the U. S. Army Air Force (USAAF) as B-24L-15-FO Liberator serial number 44-49840.
-This bomber had a natural aluminum finish.
-Ferried across the Pacific via Hickam Field to the South Pacific.
+Ferried via Hickam Field across the Pacific to the South Pacific (SOPAC).